vlovgr/ciris/readme.md

 Ciris is a new project under active development.
 Feedback and contributions are welcome.

 ### Introduction
-Ciris encourages compile-time safety by defining as much as possible of your configurations in Scala.
-For the data which cannot reside in code, Ciris helps you to load and decode values, while dealing with errors.
-Validation is encoded by using appropriate data types, with available integrations to libraries such as [cats][cats], [enumeratum][enumeratum], [refined][refined], [spire][spire], and [squants][squants].
+Ciris is a _configuration as code_ library for compile-time safe configurations.
+For the configuration values which cannot reside in code, Ciris helps you to load and decode values from various sources, while dealing with effects and errors.
+Validation is encoded by using appropriate data types, with integrations to libraries such as [enumeratum][enumeratum], [refined][refined], [spire][spire], and [squants][squants].

-Ciris is intended as an alternative to configuration files, and libraries like [Lightbend Config](https://github.com/lightbend/config), in situations where it's easy to change and deploy software.
-Ciris aims to make it easy, safe, and secure to work with configurations, by eliminating many common configuration errors, by preventing errors from occurring as early as possible, and by loading secret configuration values directly from vault services (like, for example, [Kubernetes Secrets][ciris-kubernetes] and [AWS Systems Manager][ciris-aws-ssm]).
+Ciris is an alternative to configuration files in situations where it's easy to change and deploy software.
+Ciris aims to make it easy, safe, and secure to work with configurations, by eliminating many common configuration errors, by preventing errors from occurring as early as possible, and by loading secret configuration values directly from vault services.

-The [usage guide](https://cir.is/docs) provides a more detailed introduction to Ciris.
-See also the presentation [Refined types for validated configurations](https://www.youtube.com/watch?v=C3ciegxMAqA) and follow-up blog post [Validated Configurations with Ciris](https://typelevel.org/blog/2017/06/21/ciris.html) for a short introduction to the library and configurations with refined types.
+For a more detailed introduction, please refer to the [usage guide](https://cir.is/docs).

 <p align="center">
   <a href="https://asciinema.org/a/151742">